ofiwg/ofi-guide/OFIGuide.md

 getsockopt(client_fd, SOL_SOCKET, SO_ERROR, &err, &len);
 ```

 The client is notified that its connection request has completed when its connecting socket is 'ready to send data' (i.e. POLLOUT is true).
 The poll() call blocks until POLLOUT is set on the socket, indicating the connection request has completed.
 Note that connection request may have completed with an error.
 The client still needs to check if the connection attempt was successful.
 That is not conveyed to the application by the poll() call.
 The getsockopt() call is used to retrieve the result of the connection attempt.
 If err in this example is set to 0, then the connection attempt succeeded.
 The socket is now ready to send and receive data.

+After a connection has been established, the process of sending or receiving data is the same for both the client and server.
+The examples below differ only by name of the socket variable.

 ```
 /* Example of client sending data to server */